Indian Businessmen Back the ‘IN’ Campaign

 “Brexit will have the double whammy effect of not only hitting UK businesses but also impacting on inward investment.
 Indian companies have informed me that some decisions on future investments into the UK have been deferred until the outcome of the referendum is known and, if we vote to leave the EU, there is a big risk that Indian companies will think twice before investing in the UK.”

-Some of the key Indian business men supporting the group are Rajesh Agrawal, Founder & Chairman, RationalFX, Professor Kartar Lalvani OBE, Chairman, Vitabiotics Ltd, Rami Ranger CBE, Chairman, Sunmark Ltd, Yoganathan Ratheesan, Chairman & Chief Executive Officer, Lebara Group and Manish Tiwari, Managing Director, Here & Now 365 Ltd.
+Some of the key Indian business men supporting the group are Rajesh Agrawal, Founder & Chairman, RationalFX, Professor Kartar Lalvani OBE, Chairman, Vitabiotics Ltd, Rami Ranger CBE, Chairman, Sunmark Ltd, Yoganathan Ratheesan, Chairman & Chief Executive Officer, Lebara Group and Manish Tiwari, Managing Director, Here and Now 365 Ltd.

 Joining the ‘British Indians for IN’ campaign, the Britain Stronger In Europe has recruited hundreds of volunteers from black, Asian and minority ethnic (BAME) communities to help push the message, distributing leaflets outside mosques, temples and churches, and visiting small companies to make the economic case.
 Engaging with the community the Britain Stronger in Europe had set up stalls at events such as the Afro Hair & Beauty show in London and the Bangla Mela festival in Birmingham.